robinsones/dsp/challenges/submissions/07-sql/michelle/michelle_Challenge_7.md

 Name: Michelle Gill
 Date: 2016/07/19
-Worked with: Emily on Quesiton 7
+Worked with: Emily on Question 7

 ## Question 1